daedalus90/us-liberal-party/README.md

 We urge to limit those who we hate, and we hate those who we do not understand.
 It can be easy to view the world as an evil place, but true evil is extraordinarily rare.
 The inability to understand the motives of your enemies is a fault purely of your own.
 We live in a period of great polarization driven by the over-simplification and demonization of the motives of those we view as our enemy.
 Limiting others always results in limiting yourself.

 Like most, I have a gut reaction to news and policy, and frequently after considering my initial thoughts and feelings I find them hypocritical and without basis.
 I created this for my personal use, to make sense of my political beliefs.
 This framework is the knife I use to cut up the world.
 I revise as truths are made clear to me.
 Take as needed.
 Forgive.

-# Platform
-The platform is listed here [Liberal Party Platform](platform.md).
-They are listed in order of significance.
-The prefixes PF# denote the order in which I wrote them and have no bearing on significance.